MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/join-dev-program/live-feature-comparison-table.md

 ---
 title: Features supported for each developer program
-description: Table of Xbox Live features supported for Creators and for Managed Partners. ms.date: 04/11/2019 ms.topic: article
+description: Table of Xbox Live features supported for Creators and for Managed Partners.
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one, developer program ms.localizationpriority: medium
+kindex: Features supported for each developer program
+kindex: developer programs
+ms.topic: article
+ms.localizationpriority: medium
+ms.date: 04/11/2019
 ---

 # Features supported for each developer program